Novel Topological Effects in Dense QCD in a Magnetic Field: Non-invariance of the Measure and Modification of the Effective Action

 Notice that, since there is no mix between the quark flavors, we can perform, without loss of generality, the analysis for one quark flavor and then incorporate the contributions of the two flavors in the final result.
-The Dirac operator in Euclidean space, $\slashed{D}^f=-(\gamma_4D^f_4+\gamma_iD^f_i)$, with $D_{\mu}^f=(\partial_{\mu}+ie_fA_{\mu})$, is Hermitian.
+In the present system, the Euclidean Dirac operator is $\slashed{D}(\mu,\theta)=\slashed{D}+\slashed{D}^A$, with $\slashed{D}=\gamma_\mu(\partial_\mu+ie_fA_\mu)$ Hermitian, and $\slashed{D}^A=\gamma_\mu(i \gamma^5\mathrm{sgn}(e_f)\partial_{\mu}\theta-\mu \delta_{\mu4})$ anti-Hermitian.
+Since $\slashed{D}(\mu,\theta)$ is neither Hermitian nor anti-Hermitian, it cannot be used to apply the Fujikawa approach.
+In this case, we follow instead the method discussed in \cite{JHEP1112_2011}, which extended Fujikawa's approach to Dirac operators at finite density.
+Because of the chiral term, we have to extend that method even further and consider not just the chemical potential but also the axial "gauge field" $\partial_\mu \theta$ in the covariant derivative.